Great Smoky Mountains National Park

 Outside site

 Didymosphenia geminata, commonly known as Didymo or “rock snot” is an algae that grows in many North American freshwater streams.
-Although it is not found in the park at present, there is an active monitoring protocol in place to detect it (NPS, 2020f).
 Once established in streams it forms extensive mats on stream beds, and chokes out other aquatic life.
 Didymo is not presently known to be in the Smokies, but is found in all tailwater streams in eastern Tennessee.
 The algae easily attaches to the felt soles of fisherman’s wading shoes and is readily introduced into other streams.

 Inside site